NickGrunert/master-thesis/modules/00_data.typ

     Therefore, the dataset will be sorted according to the area size.
     The subsequent experiments will primarily utilise the initial 20 houses located at the 60th percentile.

-    The input data is processed so that the following algorithms receive an #abr("RGB")  image of the house, the #abr("nDSM") data within this area frame, and the building parts as an image mask.
-    Note that this mask may not reflect the structure of the building well, but can be used as a rough estimate of the building boundaries and as a basis for later analysis.
-    Its exact use will be explained later.

-    @fig:input:result_example shows two examples of the processed dataset.
-    Note that the masks shown are not the final product, as they will be pre-processed to exclude building parts that do not belong to the current building in question.
-    The second entry shows such an invalid overlap in the lower left corner, which will be filtered out before further use.

-    The #abr("nDSM") image is displayed using a terrain colour map for visual clarity, as the raw #abr("nDSM") data in a spectrum from white to black does not have enough contrast to show clear detail.

     #subpar.grid(
       columns: (2fr, 1fr),
       gutter: 0mm,